 This program provides a payment in lieu of local property taxes (PILOT) for real property tax losses due to exemptions applicable to state-owned real property, certain real property that is the subject of a state lease or long-term financing contract, municipally-owned airports and certain land held in trust by the federal government.
 Payment is made only for real property and does not include payment for tax loss on exempt personal property owned by these facilities or property used for highway purposes.
-Payment is made once a year on or before September 30th.

 A property’s use and the amount of state-owned real property in a town have historically determined the percentage of property tax exemptions reimbursed by PILOT, which are:

 - 100% for state prison facilities used for purposes of incarceration in the prior fiscal year, any portion of the John Dempsey Hospital used as a permanent medical ward for prisoners, property and facilities owned by the Connecticut Port Authority, land designated under the 1983 settlement boundary and taken into trust by the federal government for the Mashantucket Pequot Tribal Nation, and all state-owned property in a town in which the State of Connecticut owns more than 50% of the property within the town’s boundaries;

 - 65% for the Connecticut Valley Hospital and Whiting Forensic Hospital; and